victoriaghoos/my-portfolio/README.md

 - A section about me, my skills, and career goals.
 - Contact and social links for easy reach.

+## 💡 About Me & Name Usage
+You'll see my name appear as both **Victoria Marinus** and **Victoria Ghoos** across different platforms.
+- **Victoria Marinus** is my legal name and is primarily used for academic and professional settings.
+- **Victoria Ghoos** is my preferred name, which I use on my personal projects and accounts.

+Since I actively develop projects for both college and personal use, I sometimes switch between these names, especially when using different GitHub accounts.
+Regardless of the name, it's still **me** behind all the work! 😊

 ## 🛠️ Technologies Used
 - **Frontend:** React.js, TypeScript, SCSS
 - **Animations:** Framer Motion, GSAP